 You can get to the Zaanse Schans by train (17 min ride, 15 min walk) or by bus 391 (40 min ride), the Industrial Heritage Line.

 TIP most group tours visit the Zaanse Schans early morning, so you’ll be better off visiting later in the day!

 OBA rooftop viewpoint

-This is the best FREE viewpoint of Amsterdam!
-Go up to the rooftop cafe of the OBA (public library of Amsterdam) and enjoy the view.
+The OBA has the best FREE viewpoint of Amsterdam!
+Go up to the OBA’s rooftop cafe (Amsterdam’s public library) and enjoy the view.

 If you’re up for some excitement – try Europe’s highest swing at the A’DAM lookout.
 There’s an over-the-edge swing on the 20th floor.
 We can say from experience: it’s scarier than it seems!

 TIP do not try to fly your drone in Amsterdam for a nice overview.
 The city is too close to the airport!